leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 ### Confluences and Difluences
 #### How to:

+1. Create a point shapefile named confluence_difluence.shp

-​	Fields:
+2. Fields:

+   type - string

+   - D
+   - C
+   - C/D

 What is this layer?
 This layer maps flow patterns in a channel.
 Confluences are where water meets and difluences are where water splits.
+C/D can be used where one area has both a difluence and a confluence.

 #### Lines of Evidence:

-Thalwegs split
+Thalwegs converge or diverge

 Islands